adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos.rst

 Custom plots
 ============

+:ref:`rad-plot-dos_labels` allows to provide custom labels for the plot.

 Custom plots allows the user to create plots with the hand-picked PDOS.

 In order to get custom plot one have to provide :ref:`rad-plot-dos_custom` argument.